 If you want to watch Halloween (2018) please consider renting or purchasing the movie through this amazon link to help us support the podcast.

-This weekend we went and saw Halloween, and maintains its place as the archetypal slasher movie.
-It is in theaters now.
+Halloween (2018) maintains its place as the archetypal slasher movie.
 Here is the trailer:

 This film does the franchise proud and plays to all the strengths of the original.
 If you haven’t seen any of the Halloween movies, like me, you don’t have to worry about catching up.